Bayesian Regret Minimization in Offline Bandits: Numerical Results

 \Cref{fig:independent-actions,fig:dependent-actions} summarize our numerical results.
-They consistently show across all domains that \texttt{BRMOB} significantly outperforms \texttt{FlatOPO}. \texttt{FlatOPO}'s performance is noisy because the $\beta$ coefficient in~\eqref{eq:lcb-hong} is relatively large when the action count is high.
-A common practice is to tune $\beta$, but we did not find any value of $\beta$ for which \texttt{FlatOPO} performs better than \texttt{Greedy}. \texttt{Greedy} performs surprisingly well, which provides additional evidence that the LCB approach is unsuitable for computing policies that minimize the Bayesian regret.
-We provide additional results, including runtime, in \cref{sec:addit-exper-results}.
+They consistently show across all domains that \texttt{BRMOB} significantly outperforms all the other algorithms, particularly when the posterior uncertainty is large.
+The only challenging setting for \texttt{BRMOB} is when $k \gg d$.
+Note that \texttt{FlatOPO}'s performance is noisy in \Cref{fig:independent-actions} because its $\beta$ coefficient grows fast with $d$.
+A common practice is to tune $\beta$, but we did not find any value of $\beta$ for which \texttt{FlatOPO} performs better than \texttt{Greedy}, which is consistent with our theoretical analysis in \cref{sec:comparison-with-lcb}.
+It is also notable that \texttt{Greedy} outperforms LCB significantly, furnishing further evidence that LCB is unsuitable for minimizing regret.
+We provide additional results, including confidence bounds and runtime, in \cref{sec:addit-exper-results}.